Introduction

 By plane

-For instance, you can buy a Fly’n’Ferry ticket with Nok Air from Bangkok to Koh Lipe.
-Even though the island has no airport, the ticket includes flying to a nearby Trang airport, bus to the near pier and then a passenger ferry to Koh Lipe.
+Some airlines offer combined tickets that include a flight to the nearest airport plus a bus transfer and ferry to the island.
+Nok Air offers this for Koh Lipe via Trang Airport, for example.
+Worth comparing against booking each leg separately.
+An interesting feature some airlines offer are combined tickets.
+Example: you can buy a Fly’n’Ferry ticket with Nok Air from Bangkok to Koh Lipe.
+The island has no airport, so the ticket includes flying to the nearby Trang airport, bus to the near pier and then a passenger ferry to the final destination.Thailand Island Hopping Tips

 What a great article!
 We’re currently dreaming of going to Thailand again – we’ve been there before and we love, love love it!
 Here’s to hoping for a better 2021 with loads of travel plans and new experiences!